aormsby/Fork-Sync-With-Upstream-action/README.md

         upstream_branch: master
         target_branch: master                       # optional
         github_token: ${{ secrets.GITHUB_TOKEN }}   # optional, for accessing repos that requir authentication

+    # Step 3: Display a message if 'sync' step had new commits (simple test)
+    - name: Check for new commits
+      if: steps.sync.outputs.has-new-commits
+      run: echo "There were new commits."

-    # Step 3: Print a helpful timestamp for your records (optional)
+    # Step 4: Print a helpful timestamp for your records (not required)
     - name: Timestamp
       run: date
 ```